Godtrilla/weather-api/README.md

 Extra credit idea:

-# Commit your script to a github repo
+# Commit your script to a github repo.

 # Create a github action workflow which: